-Due to the importance and challenges of designing operating a communication subsystem for a small spacecraft, we provide a detailed view of the communication subsystem in this section.
-The SysML model presented in this section is based on the model in Ref.
-[11].
+Due to the importance and challenges of communication in the design and operation of small satellites, we provide a detailed view of the communication subsystem in this section.
+The SysML model presented in this section is based on the model in Ref. [?].

-The main purpose of the communication subsystem is to download data from the spacecraft to ground stations.
-In this example, we assume there is a single ground station.
-To evaluate the communication subsystem, we are interested in analyzing the signal-to-noise ratio, SNR, of the communication link between the spacecraft communication subsystem and the ground station.

-The SNR must exceed some minimum level, SNR{min}, to ensure a given error rate is achieved.
+The main purpose of the communication subsystem is to download data from the satellite to ground stations.
+In this case there is assumed to be only one ground station.
+We want to analyze the signal-to-noise ratio, SNR, of the communication link established between the communication subsystem and the ground station, which must be greater than a minimum level, SNR{min} , based on the error rate acceptable in transmission.

-The SNR Analysis block in Figure 9 represents the communication link that we are evaluating.
-The link equation used for the analysis uses design variables that belong to the communication subsystem (Communication block), network of ground stations (Ground Network block), atmosphere (Atmosphere block), and the spacecraft trajectory (Orbital Elements block).
+The SNR Analysis block in Figure ?? represents the SNR analysis that we want to perform.
+The link equation used for the analysis uses design variables specific to the communication subsystem (Communication block), network of ground stations (Ground Network block), atmosphere (Atmosphere block), and the satellite trajectory (Orbital Elements block).

-Figure 10 shows the SysML parametric model for the SNR Analysis block.
-The parametric model shows the link equation (calcSNR constraint property) which relates the SNR analysis variable to the system design variables specific to the communication subsystem, ground stations, atmosphere, and spacecraft trajectory.
+Figure ?? shows the parametric model for the SNR Analysis block.
+The parametric model shows the link equation (calc-SNR constraint property) which relates the SNR analysis variable to the system design variables owned by the communication subsystem, ground stations, atmosphere, and satellite trajectory.
 The parametric model also shows the space loss equation (calcLS constraint property) that relates the space loss (L_s) to propagation path distance (L_p).
 These equations are represented in log form according to industry practice.

 SysML parametrics are acausal in nature.
-The mathematical constraints in the parametric model are represented in a declarative manner, which implies that there are no fixed inputs and outputs specified at the parametric model level.
-The same parametric model can be solved with different combinations of inputs and outputs such as y = kx and where we solve for y given x and k.
-Or x = y/k where we solve for x given y and k.
+The mathematical constraints in the parametric model are represented in a declarative manner.
+This implies that there are no fixed inputs and outputs specified at the parametric model level.
+The same parametric model can be solved with different combinations of inputs and outputs such as y=kx and where we solve for y given x and k.
+Or x=y/k where we solve for x given y and k.
 We can solve the equations with different combination of dependent and independent variables.